ryanmark1867/tabpfn_basics/README.md

-# README for xgboost basics repo
+# README for TabPFN basics repo

 Repo for upcoming Manning book on machine learning for tabular data that covers basics of working w.
-XGBoost, including:
+TabPFN, including:
 - built-in feature importance